Insoleq

 4. Contingency Fee Structure

-Most Uninsured Motorist Accident Lawyers represent clients on a contingency fee basis, which means they receive payment only if you prevail in your case.
-Be sure to agree on the percentage of the fee (usually 25-40%) and any other costs, including court fees or expert witness fees, before you sign an agreement.
+Most lawyers who handle uninsured motorist accident cases work on a contingency fee basis, meaning they get paid only if you win your case.
+Make sure to discuss and agree on the percentage of the fee (typically between 25% and 40%) as well as any additional costs, such as court fees or fees for expert witnesses, before you sign a contract.

 5. Local Knowledge